24 Best Website Feedback Tools for 2025

 - Custom domain use

-Pros: Easy to use and versatile in collecting feedback.
-Particularly useful for NPS and CSAT surveys within the same platform.
+- Particularly useful NPS and CSAT surveys, all within the same platform

 Pricing: Starts at $59/month on an annual plan.

-Web analytics tool with heatmaps, user recordings, and A/B testing for website optimization.
+Web analytics tool with heatmaps and A/B testing for website optimization.

 Crazy Egg is a great tool for visualizing the user journey on your website.

-It offers a clear picture of your visitors via heatmaps and session replays, and is particularly valuable for identifying content that captures user attention.
+It offers a clear picture of your visitors via heatmaps and session replays.
+It's particularly valuable for testing webpage layouts variations and other landing pages.

 Key features: